 That’s where we come in.

 When it’s time to get in-home health care here in Fairfax, we highly recommend our services at Nova HHC.
-Not only does our homecare offer you relief from the exhaustion of caring for your elderly parent or loved one, we’re providing families with an improved quality of life.
+Not only does our homecare offer you relief from the exhaustion of caring for your elderly parent or loved one, but we’re also providing families with an improved quality of life.
 We also tend to form lasting relationships with the people for whom we care.
 It simply comes with the territory.

 Now that we’ve discussed the value of home health care here in Fairfax, let’s take a look at some of the most obvious warning signs that it’s time to reach out to us at Nova.
 When your elderly loved one who has been living independently starts to show signs of needing help, you definitely want to be aware.